 Often it’s best to be armed with the facts – read up about alcoholism.
 Practice what you are going to say and pick the right place and time.
 Get advice from others, speak to your GP or call one of the helplines we have listed below.

-They can and may become defensive, or even offended at the very idea or suggestion they could have a problem with alcohol.
+They may become defensive, or even offended at the very suggestion they could have a problem with alcohol.
 Often, alcoholics gets sad, upset or angry when confronted about their drinking, and you may end up wishing you had said nothing to them.
 This may be a reason why so many people continue to accept their partner’s or loved one’s drinking way beyond acceptable levels.
 So-called “let sleeping dogs lie”.

 At Step By Step recovery, we are very much of the approach that not addressing a partner ‘sor loved one’s drinking is, in effect, enabling them to continue to drink alcoholically.
 Naturally, this is through no fault of yours – simply that it is difficult situation to deal with.